Indigenous Student Bursary

 How much can I get

-The amount of bursary available varies and can range from $1,000 to $3,500.
-The actual amount awarded is determined by your school.
+The amount of bursary available varies and is determined by your school.
+Typically, the value ranges from $1,000 to $3,500, though institutions have discretion to set the value of individual bursaries.
 Contact your school’s financial aid office for details.

 Who is eligible

-You may be eligible for this bursary if meet the following requirements:
+You may be eligible for this bursary if you meet the following requirements:

-- You’re attending a publicly-assisted college or university in Ontario or an approved Indigenous Institute in Ontario.
+- You’re attending a publicly-assisted college or university in Ontario or a recognized Indigenous Institute in Ontario.

 - You’re in an approved postsecondary academic program (e.g. degree and diploma programs) or training program (e.g. apprenticeships).